About the Camp

 Registration for Residential Campers

-Shortly afterwards, the children assemble to meet the staff and other children, and then we are straight into some fun sessions, supper, more activities, and eventually bed!
+Shortly afterwards, the children assemble to meet the staff and other campers, and then we are straight into some fun sessions, supper, more activities, and eventually bed!

 Registration for Day Campers